 Frictionless automation (with GitOps) for engineering + ops teams is my mission.
 In recent months I've collaborated with fine people at Shell, Philips, ING, Vodafone among others and achieved efficiencies with fast, reliable, automatable and secure workflows.

-Despite time-constraints, I'm very much hands-on.
+Despite all the responsibilities, I remain hands-on.
 I exercise discretion when it comes to frameworks, tools and languages.
-Minimalist.
+Minimalism.
 Simple is better than complex.

 Remote Pipeline Test Framework